chris2fr/tiddlywiki-bundles/README.md

 It would be nice to have a front-end to the config data tiddler.

+It would be nice to use that plugin to create the GitHub plugin for my TiddlyWiki on this subject.

+Perhaps I can create a dedicated wiki to TiddlyWikiAsPlugin.
+I could then share that wiki on TWGuides.org.

 I would like to be able to commit changed Tiddlers to the source wiki as change sets for merge.

 I would like to version the Wikis through Git on the Plugin server, somehow.